Haida Gwaii: Environment

-Research by Simon Fraser University concludes that Haida Gwaii around 55,000 BCE was likely covered with tundra and low meadows that were populated by grazing mammals including caribou and mammoths.
+Research by Simon Fraser University concludes that Haida Gwaii around 55,000 BCE was likely covered with tundra and low meadows that were populated by grazing mammals, including caribou and mammoths.
 Although no mammoth or mastodon fossils were found, the research discovered dung-eating fungi underground in ancient peat by the Cape Ball site in Naikoon Provincial Park on Graham Island.
 The tundra-like landscape then evolved to a mix of alpine forest and meadows.

 The last Pleistocene glaciation receded from the archipelago about 16,000 BCE, about 2,000 years earlier than the rest of the British Columbia Coast's ice age.
 That, and its subsequent isolation from the mainland, encouraged Haida indigenous and environmental activists in the 1970s to use the term "Galápagos of the North", a unique biocultural zone with many endemic plants and animals.
 The climate of this temperate north hemisphere forested region, like that of much of the British Columbia and Alaskan coast in the area, is moderated by the North Pacific Current, with heavy rainfall and relatively mild temperatures throughout the year.

-The islands are home to the Ta'an Forest, with a wide variety of large endemic trees, including the Sitka spruce, western red cedar, yellow cedar (Nootka cypress), shore pine, western hemlock, mountain hemlock, western yew and red alder.
+The islands are home to the Taan Forest, with a wide variety of large trees, including the Sitka spruce, western red cedar, yellow cedar (Nootka cypress), shore pine, western hemlock, mountain hemlock, western yew and red alder.
 The Flora of the Queen Charlotte Islands describes plants from the islands.

 Soils are variable.
 Peat is common in poorly drained flats and even on sloping ground in the wetter areas.
 Where drainage is good, the mature soils are podzols that have classic development (well defined eluvial horizon, Ae under Canadian classification) in undisturbed areas.
 A history of disturbance, as from logging or windthrow, sees the Ae mixed with other horizons and only patchily visible.

 Kiidk'yaas (Golden Spruce), a naturally occurring genetic-variant yellow-colour Sitka spruce tree, was near the Yakoun River, the largest on Graham Island.
 It was a popular tourist attraction until it was illegally cut down in 1997 as a protest against the industrial logging practices.

 From the spring of 1996 until November 30, 1997, a popular attraction for tourists to the islands was a male albino white raven.
 He lived around Port Clements and would commonly be seen taking food handouts from locals and visitors alike.
 He died after making contact with an electrical transformer.
 The white raven was preserved by former Port Clements residents, taxidermists Roger Britten Sr. and Jr., and is on display in the Port Clements Historical Society's museum.